joejag/recipes/greek_night.md

 - Add half chickpeas, 1m, scrape, add other half, 2m
 - Add 2.5T water (to smooth out)
 - Garnish with Paprike

+# Sticky Red onion

+- Add 1T evoo to pan, red onion slices, season for 10m on low
+- Add 1t sugar for 2m
+- Add 1T balsamic vinegar for 2m on high
+- Put in bowl and set aside